bolt/docs/docs/manual/fieldtypes.md

 ### Meta information

-This section will be present in all contenttypes and allows for a few different
+This section will be present in all ContentTypes and allows for a few different
 options:

 #### Publication date